costa2400/cw-storage-plus/README.md

 ## Map

-The usage of a [`Map`](./src/map.rs) is a little more complex, but is still pretty straight-forward.
-You can imagine it as a storage-backed `BTreeMap`, allowing key-value lookups with typed values.
-In addition, we support not only simple binary keys (like `&[u8]`), but tuples, which are combined.
-This allows us by example to store allowances as composite keys, i.e. `(owner, spender)` to look up the balance.

-Beyond direct lookups, we have a super-power not found in Ethereum - iteration.
-That's right, you can list all items in a `Map`, or only part of them.
-We can efficiently allow pagination over these items as well, starting at the point the last query ended, with low gas costs.
-This requires the `iterator` feature to be enabled in `cw-storage-plus` (which automatically enables it in `cosmwasm-std` as well, and which is enabled by default).

-If you are coming from using `Bucket`, the biggest change is that we no longer store `Storage` inside, meaning we don't need read and write variants of the object, just one type.
-Furthermore, we use `const fn` to create the `Bucket`, allowing it to be defined as a global compile-time constant rather than a function that must be constructed each time, which saves gas as well as typing.
-In addition, the composite indexes (tuples) are more ergonomic and expressive of intention, and the range interface has been improved.
+Map in cw-storage-plus, though a bit more complex than Item, is still straightforward to use.
+Conceptually, it's akin to a storage-backed BTreeMap, allowing you to perform key-value lookups with typed values.
+It supports a variety of key types:

+Simple Binary Keys: For example, &[u8], allowing basic key-value associations.
+Composite Keys (Tuples): Such as (owner, spender), enabling more nuanced data relationships like storing allowances based on account owner and spender.
+One of the exceptional features of Map is its capability for iteration.
+This is a powerful tool not typically found in Ethereum's smart contract ecosystem.
+With Map, you can:

+List All Items: Either all the items stored in the Map or only a specific subset.
+Efficient Pagination: Iteratively access these items, starting from where the last query ended, and do so with minimal gas costs.
+This feature is enabled by default thanks to the iterator feature in cw-storage-plus and cosmwasm-std.
+For developers transitioning from using Bucket, the major change in Map is its internal handling of Storage.
+Unlike Bucket, Map doesn’t encapsulate Storage inside.
+This means:

+No Need for Read and Write Variants: Simplifying the object model to just one type.
+Use of const fn for Initialization: Allowing Map to be defined as a global compile-time constant.
+This not only saves gas but also simplifies code, as you don’t need to construct a Map instance each time it's used.
+Improved Composite Indexes and Range Interface: The use of tuples for keys is more ergonomic and expressive, and the range interface for queries has been improved, making data handling more efficient.

 Here is an example with normal (simple) keys: